taunusflieger/anemometer/README.md

 - [x] Support for Aadfruit [Adalogger FeatherWing](https://learn.adafruit.com/adafruit-adalogger-featherwing) to log wind speed and GPS data.
 Interface through [Embedded SD/MMC](https://github.com/rust-embedded-community/embedded-sdmmc-rs).
 This is only required for the calibration use-case.
 - [ ] Evaluate pros and cons for using ESP32-S3 vs ESP32-C3 (power consumption, sleep, local web server, OTA needs to be considered)
 - [x] ISR & event counting for windspeed sensor
-- [ ] UI for OTA update
 - [x] Fully implement the feature approach to seperate the calibration use case from production use case.
 The image for calibration is too large to allow OTA.
-Display, GPS and SD Card are not required for production
+Display, GPS and SD Card are not required for production.
+The solution has been split into a calibration and production solution.
+- [x] Implement configuration settings for production in a seperate NVS partition
+- [x] Add support for SNTP for production use case
 - [ ] Implement MQTT for data ingress to AWS
 - [ ] Implement sleep mode (which one ?)
 - [ ] Implement new UI for the AWS lamda based weather station App